event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mapper.md

 description: Transform data structures with the powerful Fluent API
 ---

 DataMapper provides a modern, fluent API for transforming data between different structures.
-It supports template-based mapping, queries with SQL-like operators, property-specific filters, and much more.
+It supports template-based mapping, queries with SQL-like operators, property-specific filters and much more.

 ## Quick Example